City-of-Memphis-Wastewater/mulch/README.md

 ## Features

-- Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch-scaffold.json` and protected by `manager.lock`.
+- Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch.toml` and protected by `manager.lock`.
 - The hidden `.mulch` folder is leveraged for configuration.
 - In `--stealth` mode, code can be stashed in `.mulch`, so that workplace directories shared with non-technical co-workers can be crisp while providing space to write localized analysis scripts.
 - Easily installable and runnable via `pipx`